traceyn/client_data/README.md

 - optimisations for faster searching of a larger dataset or more complex data structure

 ### Limitations
-- this has been tested with ruby version 3.0 to 3.4.
+- this has been tested with ruby versions 3.0 to 3.4.
 Other ruby versions may or may not be supported
 - the clients list is hardcoded rather than created dynamically
 - the code and tests have been built to perform two very specific commands.
 As such it would need refactoring if it needed to become more generic

 ### Future improvements
-- specs could be improved by using fixture or factories for data setup
+- specs could be improved by using fixtures or factories for data setup
 - more sophisticated search if required including fuzzy search, case sensitivity options, regex
 - search could be expanded to allow the user to specify the key and value to search for rather than only name
 - finding duplicates could be extended to allow the user to specify a key and value to search for duplicates on